kalaiser/awesome-cdk/readme.md

 - [cdk-iam-generator](https://www.npmjs.com/package/cdk-iam-generator) - Construct to generate IAM Managed Policies and IAM Roles using JSON Configuration
 - [𝗖𝟯](https://github.com/SSHcom/c3) enables compliancy with privacy and security best practices.

+### Ops

+- [cdk-instanceStopRule](https://github.com/tecracer/cdk-constructs/tree/master/packages/cdk-instanceStopRule) Cdk component which creates an instance with a CloudWatch rule to stop it at the end of the day

 ### Queue